zamanimatzin/EDAProject/README.md

 ## Techniques used
 1. Data cleaning and tranformation
-2. Data Mining
-3. EDA
+2. EDA
-4. Summarize Finding
+3. Summarize Finding